 Supported by John Wiley and Sons, Ltd., the publisher of “Orthodontics and Craniofacial Research”

-The Orthodontic & Craniofacial Clinical and Translational Research Award will be presented to a young investigator for outstanding clinical and/or translational research as demonstrated by their abstract, supplemental information and research poster presentation at the 2020 IADR/AADR/CADR General Session & Exhibition in Washington, D.C. - March 18-21, 2020.
+The Orthodontic & Craniofacial Clinical and Translational Research Award will be presented to a young investigator for outstanding clinical and/or translational research as demonstrated by their abstract, supplemental information and research poster presentation at the 2020 IADR/AADR/CADR General Session & Exhibition in Washington, D.C., USA - March 18-21, 2020.

-This new Clinical and Translational Research Award will be presented by the IADR Craniofacial Biology Research Group in Vancouver, British Columbia.
+This new Clinical and Translational Research Award will be presented by the IADR Craniofacial Biology Research Group in Washington, D.C., USA.
 The award competition is open to residents in a Certificate and/or MS-degree program, PhD candidates, and post-doctoral fellows.

 To be eligible for the award, applicants must:

-- Submit their abstract online to the IADR General Session in Vancouver through the IADR abstract submission portal to any special interest group by the deadline (October 25, 2019*),
+- Submit their abstract online to the IADR General Session in Washington, D.C. through the IADR abstract submission portal to any special interest group by the deadline (October 25, 2019*),

 - Submit the required supplemental materials directly to the specified Craniofacial Biology Research Group officer no later than October 25, 2019 (details below), and